 Mobile source emissions are amongst the most significant local contributors to the Baltimore area's ozone problem.
-The most current approved/adequate ozone motor vehicle emissions budgets are used in the transportation conformity process.
-This conformity determination demonstrates conformity to the 1997 ozone NAAQS, the 2008 ozone NAAQS, and the 2015 ozone NAAQS using the 2012 8-hour ozone Reasonable Further Progress (RFP) State Implementation Plan (SIP) budget.
-The 8-hour ozone RFP SIP budget was prepared by the Maryland Department of the Environment (MDE) and contains motor vehicle emissions budgets for volatile organic compounds (VOC) and nitrogen oxides (NO_X).
-The RFP budgets were determined by EPA as adequate for use in conformity determinations, as published in the Federal Register on February 22, 2016.
+The most current ozone motor vehicle emissions budgets approved or deemed adequate by EPA are used in the transportation conformity process.
+This conformity determination demonstrates conformity to the 1997 ozone NAAQS, the 2008 ozone NAAQS, and the 2015 ozone NAAQS using the 2023 Motor Vehicle Emission Budget (MVEB).
+The 8-hour ozone